zero-to-prod/service-models/README.md

 ## Implementation

-Pull in the `ServiceModel` trait in your classes to automatically map and cast your data to properties on your models.
+Use the `ServiceModel` trait in your classes to automatically map and cast your data to properties on your models.

 ```php
 use Zerotoprod\ServiceModel\ServiceModel;